promptfoo/promptfoo/site/docs/guides/prevent-llm-hallucinations.md

 print(agent.run(question))
 ```

 We use LangChain in this example because it's a popular library, but any custom script will do.
-More generally, your retrieval-augmented provider should hook into reliable, non-LLM datasources.
+More generally, your retrieval-augmented provider should hook into reliable, non-LLM data sources.

 Then, we can use this provider in our evaluation and compare the results: